About The Program

-Pollution from stormwater drains can impact the water quality of our beaches.
-The Drain Detectives project, led by Environment Protection Authority (EPA) Victoria, will monitor beaches in Sandringham, Mentone, Mordialloc, Dromana and Rye from 2018-2020.
-Combined with water quality sensors, the public information will help us better understand and manage pollution from drains.
+The Drain Detectives project, led by Environment Protection Authority (EPA) Victoria, monitored beaches in Sandringham, Mentone, Mordialloc, Dromana and Rye.
+Combined with water quality sensors, the public information helped us better understand and manage pollution from drains.

 – Building the storm water drain sensors and developing the code using Arduino software